Hezron-lix/restaurantOS/README.md

 ### The AI-Powered Operating System for Modern Restaurants

 *One platform.
-FOr every operation.
+For every operation.
 Zero fuss.*

 <br/>